COVID-19 Guidance for Places of Worship

 - As much as possible, move “meet and greet” times before and after services outdoors.

-- Eliminate or alter the use of items that are traditionally touched or handled by many different people.
-Examples are offering plates, the Torah (touch only by the bearer), holy water stations, shared prayer and song books, and the common cup (chalice) for Holy Communion.
+- Avoid or minimize the use of items that are traditionally touched or handled by many different people.
+Examples are offering plates, the Torah (touch only by the bearer), holy water stations, shared prayer and songbooks, and the common cup (chalice) for Holy Communion.

 - If possible, refrain from having people come forward to a common altar rail for Holy Communion, blessing, altar call, etc.

 - Sanitize all high-touch surfaces in the sanctuary and common areas after and between services and events.

 - Guidance for Places of Worship Reopening | Spanish | Marshallese